elocatelli/ICi_potential/README.md

 where the 3 parameters are all optional, that is, if not given the default values will be used (if valid).

-PATH_TO_FOLDER is the path to the folder where the results will be saved (defaults to current folder)
+PATH_TO_FOLDER is the path to the folder where the results will be saved (defaults to current folder).
+Note: this sets one of the attributes of the python class "ICi" (see below).
+Barring changes to the code, all files produced by the script will be saved in this folder

 PATH_TO_PARAMETER_FILE is the path to the mandatory file that contains the model parameters (see below - defaults to 'params.dat' in the current folder)